hiiiey/hiiiey/README.md

 ### 🚀 About Me

-I'm a tech enthusiast currently navigating the world of web development without a fixed map - embracing the journey of continuous learning!
+I am currently in the process of learning and continuously improving my skills.
+I look forward to contributing more meaningfully to projects in the near future.
 ### 🌱 Currently Exploring
 - **Frameworks:** Next.js, React, Laravel
 - **Always Curious:** Diving deep into modern web technologies